Cass, the Maids, and the Saints

 “We always wanted it to be a place that was just fun.
 Nothing too pretentious, really like casual fun that just made everyone feel like they belong.”

 This notion to cultivate a sense of belonging was possibly the biggest takeaway for me in our conversation.
 Without knowing this was her mission, it is something I have always felt when visiting either shop.
 Community reeks through the walls.
 Throughout, Cass spoke of the venues with a ‘we’, when questioned, she explained “It never feels like it's my place, it feels like it's ours.”
 She tributes the evolution of both shops to many beautiful people involved in the journey.
-Among many of mentioned names, staff, friends, partners, I can’t help but mention the one they call Prince, because it is strikingly characteristic in my brain.
+Among many of mentioned names--staff, friends, partners--I can’t help but mention the one they call Prince, because it is strikingly characteristic in my brain.
 Price has been instrumental in expanding the creative vision for both venues.

 “It’s all about the people.
 I love that venues can be such a platform for people to come together, and to do lots of amazing things, to be creative, to provide, and to make an impact on something or someone.
 It can be so simple, which both of these places are, very simple, but it’s pretty amazing that something so simple can bring people together.
 The community, staff, people you work with, suppliers, it’s a very similar thing to what you do in terms of collaborating with so many different industries.
 You’re always learning from different people and working with different people.”